gkaramanis1/readme-generator/README.md

   - [Questions](#questions)

   # Description
-  Use this application to create your own professional README file!
-A demonstration on how to use this application is provided here: [Demonstration](https://app.castify.com/view/a9cb569f-66f5-41f6-a3bf-526a8a5c545b)
+  Use this application to create a professional README.md file!!
+Below is a video of the demonstration.
+[Demonstration](https://app.castify.com/view/a9cb569f-66f5-41f6-a3bf-526a8a5c545b)

   # Installation
   Node.js

   # Usage
-  To begin, open integrated terminal and input node index.js and follow the prompted questions.
-Then your README file will be generated.
+  To begin, open the integrated terminal and input the command "node index.js.
+Then, answer the following questions provvided.
+Lastly, your README.md file will be generated.

   # How to Contribute
-  George Karamanis
+  Email me for contribution

   # Tests
-  To test this application we can use node index.js and answer the prompted questions accordingly.
+  To test this application, go into the integrated terminal and input the command "node index.js" and test out the functionality by answering the prompted questions.

   # License
   MIT